<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 In practice, this means:

-SGN, Northumbrian Water, Southern Water, and SP Energy Networks use it to manage engagement across concurrent capital programmes.
-The Buckingshire New University and UK Atomic Energy Authority (UKAEA) use it for complex multi-stakeholder research and infrastructure programmes.
+Regulated water and gas network operators, including SGN, Northumbrian Water, Southern Water, and SP Energy Networks, use it to manage engagement across concurrent capital programmes.
+It is also used in higher education and research and nuclear infrastructure for complex multi-stakeholder programmes.

 If you are managing stakeholder engagement across multiple infrastructure projects and your current approach is straining under the load, get in touch for a demonstration.